Papi Zothwane

 Papi Zothwane (born 17 August 1981 in Bophelong, Gauteng) is a South African former soccer player who played as a midfielder.
-He is currently assistant manager of Uthongathi.
+As of March 2025, he is co-coach of Richards Bay.

 Personal

 Zothwane hails from Bophelong, a township near Vanderbijlpark.
 His younger brother Nhlanhla Zothwane is also a professional footballer.

 Club career

 Zothwane played for Golden Arrows between 2003 and 2009 having been signed from Maritzburg City.
 In his first full season with the club, he was voted PSL Club Rookie of the Year.

 He was almost signed by Kaizer Chiefs in 2006 but a contractual dispute ended in him staying with Arrows.

 He has been admired for his accurate passing, his pace and his eye for goal.
 The lanky attacking or central midfielder has been impressive over the last seasons despite being constantly rocked by injuries.

 Since the end of the 2007–08 season Zothwane had been liked with big money moves to Kaizer Chiefs and Orlando Pirates.
 After much speculation surrounding his future after the 2008/2009 season, he signed for Mamelodi Sundowns in July 2009 on a three-year contract for an undisclosed fee.

 He joined Bloemfontein Celtic on loan in January 2012.
 He was released by Mamelodi Sundowns at the end of the season.